Fasting for Better Health: A Complete Guide

 As you can see, there are several variations of fasting, and depending on how strict you want to be, there are several things you can consume without technically breaking the fast.

-We hope this article has been helpful, and if you have any questions, feel free to leave a comment or contact us.
+We hope this article has been helpful, and if you have any questions, please feel free to leave a comment or contact us.

 We are here to help you achieve the results you want.